BlaiseAtCTS/Training-Notes/Spring/Spring.md

 ## Converter interface:
 All values in property file is stored as String.
 @Value sends String values from property files to bean values, but if target value is given as other types, it tries to convert String to the target type using Converter Interface.
-We can implement Converter and @Override the convert(source type, target type) method to tell @Value to perform custom conversion.
+We can implement Converter<source type, target type> and @Override the convert method to tell @Value to perform custom conversion.

 ## AOP:
 @Before, @After, @Around